8 Best FREE Things to Do in London in 2025

 *Some of the links included in this post may be affiliate.
-I may receive a small commission from purchases made through these links at no additional cost to you.
+I may receive a tiny commission from purchases made through these links at no additional cost to you.
 Please know that I only recommend products and services that I 100% trust and believe in*

 When to Visit London

-London is a great city to explore at any time of year.
-However, the busiest travel periods are during summer (June-August) and Christmas.
-If you are travelling during these times of year, make sure that you are pre-booking your flight and accommodation well in advance to get the best price.
+If you are travelling during these times of year, make sure that you pre-book your flight and accommodation well in advance to get the best price.

 How to Get To London